 The Difference Between Residential and Commercial HVAC

-Other than its bigger size, a commercial HVAC is also more complex compared to residential ones.
-Because the structure of commercial properties vary, HVAC companies don’t sell their products in one stand-alone unit, or even as a bundle of packages.
-Commercial HVAC is mostly modular, where you can upsize and multiply some parts to meet the requirements of your building.
+Besides its bigger size, a commercial HVAC is more complex than a residential one.
+Because the structure of commercial properties varies, HVAC companies don’t sell their products in one stand-alone unit or even as a bundle of packages.
+Instead, commercial HVAC is primarily modular, where you can upsize and multiply some parts to meet the requirements of your building.

 While most residential ACs may last up to 10 years, commercial systems can endure for up to 10-15 years.
-Of course, it all depends on many factors, such as: brand durability, proper installation, proper treatment, and maintenance.
+But, of course, it all depends on many factors, such as brand durability, proper installation, treatment, and maintenance.

 Types of Commercial HVAC

-Although the purposes are the same, the mechanism of how to generate cooling and heating may vary.
+Although the purposes are the same, the mechanism of generating cooling and heating may vary.
 The various systems allow companies to choose one that is most suitable for their facilities.
 Here are some of the most common types of commercial HVAC systems.

-Similar to the VRV or VRF heat pump, the heat recovery systems can also both heat and cool an entire building.
-Even better, the system can cool one room while also warming up the other rooms at the same time.
+Like the VRV or VRF heat pump, the heat recovery systems can heat and cool an entire building.
+Even better, the system can cool one room while warming up the other rooms simultaneously.
 This system applies to facilities containing many rooms with different necessities.

 Commercial HVAC is complex and expensive.
 More thoughtful consideration is essential when choosing and installing the system.
 The slightest error can affect the business significantly, and no company wants that.
-If you plan to install an HVAC system in your commercial property, make sure to get a licensed professional to execute the task for you.
+If you plan to install an HVAC system in your commercial property, get a licensed professional to execute the task.